How to Delete Multiple Emails in Gmail

 Your deleted messages aren't gone until you empty your Trash folder.
 Deleted messages stay in your Trash for 30 days, so if you change your mind, you can still recover them.
 After 30 days, they are permanently deleted and can't be recovered.

-If you want to delete all messages in Trash, you can simply click on the ''Empty trash now'' option at the top of your Trash folder.
+If you want to delete all your emails in the Gmail Trash folder, you can simply click on the ''Empty trash now'' option at the top of your Trash folder.

 You will be asked to confirm this action, and once you click ''OK'', all messages in your Trash folder will be permanently deleted.